walterhiggins/WMPJS/book-outline.md

     exports.favoriteGame = 'Minecraft';

 ...
 The difference is, because we're attaching a new variable `favoriteGame` to an existing object `exports` we don't need to use the `var` keyword.
-Variables which belong to objects are also called 'properties'.
+Variables which belong to objects are also called *properties*.
 For example, every player in Minecraft is essentially (from the game's point of view) an object with certain properties.
 Each player has a health-level, experience points, the ability to fly (or not) and so on.
 In fact everything in Minecraft is an Object, - Players, Blocks, Tools, Animals, Biomes, Worlds, Recipes and even the Server itself.
 Everything is an object because Minecraft is written in Java and Java is an Object-Oriented programming language.
 All of these objects in turn have properties.
 Each world has a *time* property which dictates what time it is in the game.
-Primed TNT blocks have an *yield* property which says how wide the explosion will be.
+Primed TNT blocks have a *yield* property which says how wide the TNT explosion would be.

 Players have dozens of properties.
 For example to give yourself the ability to fly, issue the following command at the in-game prompt: